 Seeking Conviviality, Re-formation of Community Diakonia in Europe

 This consultation process organised by the Lutheran World Federation in partnership with interdiac ´Seeking Conviviality: Re-forming Community Diakonia in Europe´ was launched in December 2011.
-The so called solidarity group, the pan – European gathering of pastors, deacons and social or diaconia workers, students and teachers are exploring their work in diverse local contexts across Europe and in training and support for diaconia.
+The pan – European process which includes pastors, deacons and social or diaconal workers, students and teachers are exploring their work in diverse local contexts across Europe and in training and support for diaconia.

 This process started with thematic discussions on:

 - How Diaconia combats inequality and injustice.

 - How Diaconia opposes the consuming society and market driven economy.

 - Diaconia as a faithful response to God´s call through the ‘other’.

 - Diaconia as an approach to life in community.

 Following these discussions, the first three-year reflective process ended with the identification of the most relevant key issues in participant’s regional contexts, which were worked out in the following three years and resulted in the following collective publications: